How do I get ING's additional Savings Maximiser variable rate?

 The cut-off time for withdrawals to other bank accounts is 7:00 PM (AEST/AEDT, Sydney time) on business days.

-Withdrawals made before the cut-off time are generally transferred to the other bank account on the same business day.
-If made after the cut-off time or on a non-business day, the funds will typically be transferred on the second business day after the withdrawal is made.
+Withdrawals made before the cut-off time may take 1 to 2 business days to arrive.
+If made after the cut-off time or on a non-business day, the funds will typically be transferred the next business day.

 Payments to other ING accounts:

-The first time payment to a new ING account or one that you have paid to before but not saved in your address book for an amount over $1,000 will have a 12 hour minimum hold time.
+The first time payment to another ING account for an amount over $1000 will have a 12 hour minimum hold time.
 If a payment is sent before 7pm on a business day it will generally arrive the next business day morning.

-What if I dispute a transaction on my Visa Debit Card?
+What if I dispute a transaction on my card?

 If you dispute a transaction on your Visa Card and have been unable to resolve it with the merchant, we may claim a refund - known as a 'chargeback' - from the merchant on your behalf.

-To tell us about the dispute, please complete the Visa Credit/Debit Card Dispute Transaction Form (download here: https://www.ing.com.au/pdf/Visa_CreditDebitCardDisputeTransactionForm.pdf) and send it to us by the following methods:
+To tell us about the dispute, please complete the Visa Credit/Debit Card Dispute Transaction Form and send it to us by the following methods:

-Please ensure you do this promptly as, depending on the transaction type, we need to process within 45 to 120 days from the transaction date to claim the chargeback.
+Please ensure raise any disputes promptly as, depending on the transaction type, we need to process within 45 to 120 days from the transaction date to claim the chargeback.

 How long does it take to receive a Security Code?